Bloodstrike (Image Comics)

-Bloodstrike is a fictional team of action/adventure super agents, originally published by Rob Liefeld's Extreme Studios of Image Comics in the 1990s.

-Bloodstrike is a top-secret, super-powered assassination squad deployed covertly by the United States government.
-All of the members had already died before becoming members of the team, and were brought back to life by the government's Project: Born Again.
+Bloodstrike is a comic book series created by writer/artist Rob Liefeld as part of his Extreme Studios production company, and which debuted in 1993 through Image Comics as a spinoff of Liefeld's other property Youngblood.
+Bloodstrike features a squad of assassins, each of whom is a super-powered operative who died in the line of duty and was resurrected by a secret government program called Project Born Again.
+The group is led by Cabbot Stone, and its other members include Fourplay, Deadlock, Shogun, Tag, and Chapel.

 Publication history

 Bloodstrike #1 was cover dated April 1993 and the series ran for 22 issues.
 There was a special issue 25 printed (after issue 10) as part of the "Images of Tomorrow" event that ran through several titles being published by Image at the time.
 During issue 25, the Bloodstrike title changed dramatically as Bloodstrike became the name of a solo agent.
-Extreme Studios boasted that the issue depicted precisely where the series would be at the end of issue 24, but issues 23 and 24 were never produced.
+Extreme Studios boasted that the issue depicted precisely where the series would be at the end of issue 24, but issues 23 and 24 were not produced.
 It was later revealed that Cabbot Stone was the masked individual named Bloodstrike.

 After the Bloodstrike series concluded, a sequel titled Bloodstrike: Assassin ran for three issues (plus an issue #0) featuring art by Karl Altstaetter.
 The character of Bloodstrike returned once again in Cabbot: Bloodhunter.
 Only the first issue was printed, though parts 2 and 3 were printed as backup stories in the pages of Supreme.

-After an 18-year hiatus, Bloodstrike issue 26 was released in March 2012.
-It was written by Tim Seeley with art by Francesco Gaston.
-The series continued to follow Cabbot and his exploits with the company, but took on a more satirical tone as it examined the moral implications of bringing back the dead rather than focusing only on the action as it did in its previous run.
-It has been on hiatus since issue 33.
-The title will begin publication again in 2018, written and illustrated by Michel Fiffe.
+Following an 18-year hiatus, Bloodstrike was revived for issues 26 to 33 (Image Comics, March 2012 – December 2012).
+The eight-issue run was written by Tim Seeley with art by Francesco Gaston, and continued to follow Cabbot and his exploits with the company.
+It took on a more satirical tone, as it examined the moral implications of resurrecting the dead, rather than simply focusing on action as did the previous run.

+A three-issue mini-series written and illustrated by Michel Fiffe was published by Image Comics from June to August in 2018: an issue #0 origin story, and the "missing" issues 23 and 24.